-There are tax credits that businesses can take part of, if they own alternative fuel vehicles.
+There are tax credits that businesses can take part of if they own alternative fuel vehicles.
 For example, the Florida Department of Agriculture and Consumer Services offer a rebate for businesses who convert, purchase, or lease a natural gas fleet vehicle.

 There is also a rebate available for businesses who offer electric vehicle charging for both their customers and employees.
-Property owners may also seek to receive funding through the government in order to have an EV charging station installed on their property, but this does require that you enter into a finance agreement
+Property owners may also seek to receive funding from the government in order to have an EV charging station installed on their property, but this does require that you enter into a finance agreement

 You may also find that you can receive a discount on your car insurance by driving a green vehicle.
-Depending on your particular circumstances, you may qualify for a number of the following discounts just from practicing green driving habits or driving a fuel efficient vehicle.
+Depending on your particular circumstances, you may qualify for a number of the following discounts just from practicing green driving habits or driving a fuel-efficient vehicle.

 - Hybrid auto discounts